 The Brother QL-820NWB is at the top of our list for recommendations.
 This printer can be connected via Wi-fi, Bluetooth or ethernet.
 It has a high speed of printing and can print 110 lpm (labels per minute).
 This makes it perfect for companies that have a lot of QR code printing on a regular basis.
 It also has a print resolution of 300dpi (dots per inch) which means it will give you a decent quality print.
 PCMag has provided a more detailed analysis of the Brother QL-820NWB which can be found here.

 We have successfully tested the Brother QL-820NWB at Rentman and officially give it the Rentman stamp of approval!

 |✔ Connection via Wi-fi, Bluetooth or ethernet||✖ Battery costs extra|

 Dymo LabelWriter® 450 - Most Affordable

 The Dymo LabelWriter® 450 is the most affordable recommendation we have.
 Not only is it friendlier on your wallet, but with 300dpi like the Brother printer, it also gives a decent quality print resolution.
-It’s especially great for handling small to medium sized labels.
-The only downsides to the Dymo LabelWriter® 450 is you can only connect via USB and it can only print 51 labels per minute which is the slowest of the 3 printer recommendations.
+It’s especially great for handling small to medium-sized labels.
+The only downside to the Dymo LabelWriter® 450 is you can only connect via USB and it can only print 51 labels per minute which is the slowest of the 3 printer recommendations.
 Check out a more detailed review of the Dymo LabelWriter® 450 on PCMag here.